sitdownwithme/DAE-PROJECTS/docs/_pages/about.md

 ### Preferred Roles

-I'm particularly interested in roles such as [specific roles, e.g., Full Stack Developer, Frontend Engineer, Data Scientist, etc.] where I can leverage my skills in [relevant technologies and skills].
+I'm particularly interested in roles such as [Web Development, Devops] where I can leverage my skills in [ human experienes].

 ### Ideal Job Description

-My ideal position would involve working on challenging projects that make a meaningful impact, collaborating with talented professionals, and having opportunities to learn and grow.
-I'm particularly drawn to companies that [specific company values or industries you're interested in].
+over the toxic hustle culture - I want to build cool stuff without sacrificing my sanity or personal life.

 ### Team Dynamics